Matala is a small and quiet town on the south coast of Crete (Greece).

 The past decades it became a touristic attraction, some tourists staying for weeks, but many visiting for a day, enjoying the beautiful beach and sunset, bars and restaurants.

-In the sixties and seventies hippies, dropouts and hitchhikers from Europe and the USA settled in Matala and formed a community on the beach and in the caves in the cliff, perpendicular to the beach.
+In the sixties and seventies hippies, dropouts and hitchhikers from Europe and the USA following the hippie trail settled in Matala and formed a community on the beach and in the caves in the cliff, perpendicular to the beach.

-Since 2005 I am collecting their stories and pictures on this website.
+Since 2005 I am collecting their stories and pictures on this site.

 at tourists.
 But in the last years (due to the changes in the world, the changes in Greece, this website, the book?)
 Matala rediscovered her unique past and became aware of the added value it derives from this past.
 To celebrate this, there is the Matala Beach Festival, each year in the second half of june.